 Community members, students, faculty, staff, and visitors are encouraged to promptly and accurately report all crimes and public safety related incidents to UT Southern Office of Safety and Security or the appropriate local police agency, including when the victim elects to, or is unable to, make such a report.
-Crimes and incidents should be reported as soon as possible for the purposes of making timely warning or emergency notification reports to the community, and for inclusion in the annual statistical disclosure.
+Crimes and incidents should be reported as soon as possible so they may be evaluated for the purposes of making timely warning or emergency notification reports to the community, and for inclusion in the annual statistical disclosure.
+Crimes and emergencies can be reported by contacting the following departments: